We're working on a range of projects in Stockton to address coastal and environmental issues and provide improved recreational facilities.

 Mitchell Street seawall

-Safe access points to the beach at King Street (at the southern and northern side of the breakwall), Lexie’s Café and Hereford Street (The Pines), have been repaired and access to the beach remains open.
+- Safe access points to the beach at Lexie’s Café and Hereford Street (The Pines) have been repaired and access to the beach remains open.
+The recently repaired King Street accessway has been damaged and further repairs have been scheduled.

 Beach maintenance work